 For a teacher, writing up report cards and sending them home can be one of the most stressful events during the school year.
-Not only do you have to average out fair grades for each subject, but personal comments are expected.
-Once you have all of that done comes the arduous task of making sure the parents receive them and getting prepared to talk with them about it.
+Not only do you have to calculate grades for each subject, but personal comments are expected.
+Once you’ve prepared each report card comes the arduous task of making sure the parents receive them and preparing to receive feedback.

 Whether alphabetical or numerical, the actual grading portion of a report grade is the easiest part.
-This letter or number should not be chosen randomly or assigned based on what you think it should be.
-Instead it should reflect the real average of the child’s work for that quarter, and you should have the test scores and projects to stand behind it.
+It should reflect the real average of the child’s work for that quarter, and you should have the test scores and projects to stand behind it.

 Be careful with comments and choose your words wisely.
 Remember, this is going to be a permanent part of the child’s academic record.

 Now that the grades have been given and the comments made, it is time to send the report card home.
 This is an important update on a child’s educational progress that needs to be seen and understood by his or her parents.
 Almost all schools require that the child bring the report card back to school with a parent’s signature to ensure that it was seen.

 Kids have a tendency to forget, so a parent needs to know to be on the lookout for the report cards.
 An automated school notifications can help.